Москва

 A bit of history

-Hook Norton Brewery traces its history back to 1849, when founder John Harris bought a farm with a malt house in Oxfordshire.
-At first, he focused solely on selling malt, but in 1856, he began brewing his own beer.
-Today, the Hook Norton complex has dozens of buildings, including its own visitor center.
+Hook Norton Brewery dates back to 1849, when founder John Harris purchased a farm with a malt house in Oxfordshire.
+Initially focused on selling malt, Harris began brewing his own beer in 1856.
+Today, the Hook Norton complex includes dozens of buildings and even a visitor center.
+The brewery’s pride is its Hooky line — a series of premium English ales, including the Double Stout.

 How to drink

-You can try the unique Hook Norton Double Stout beer at any beer restaurant in the Lambic chain.
-We have hundreds of beers on the menu, as well as delicious food and great atmosphere.
-We are waiting for you!
+You can try the unique Hook Norton Double Stout at any beer restaurant in the Lambic chain.
+With hundreds of beers on the menu, delicious food, and a welcoming atmosphere — we’re ready to surprise you!

 Read also